Tips for Optimizing Sleep & Restorative Rest with Dr. Wendy Hurwitz

 Click on this event for more information on the book.

-The book for this meeting is The Last Thing He Told Me by Laura Dave.
+The book for this meeting is The Coworker by Freida McFadden.

 A mystery book discussion group meets on the last Thursday of each month at 11:00 am.